 This dwarf cultivar is incredibly versatile: It can be sheared into precise shapes, it’s a popular choice for foundations and formal gardens.

-You can find ‘Wintergreen’ plants in quart-sized containers available from Nature Hills Nursery.
+You can find ‘Wintergreen’ plants in quart-sized, one-, three-, and seven-gallon containers available from Fast Growing Trees.

 A close relative of the Korean variety (and a member of the same species), Japanese boxwood is another popular type.